Skip to content

 • Either using the sbatch JOB_SCRIPT command or through on of the interfaces

-• Once your job is submitted, SLURM will check that there are resources available in your group and schedule the job to run
+• Once your job is submitted, Slurm will check that there are resources available in your group and schedule the job to run

 4. Run

-• SLURM will work through the queue and run your job
+• Slurm will work through the queue and run your job

 Locations for Storage

 The storage systems are reviewed on the storage page.
-Photo of the Blue storage racks"
+Photo of the Blue storage racks

 Note